KassenkazyAlima/ADS_Assignment3_/README.md

 <h3 align= "left"> 🚀 MyTestingClass: </h3> This class

+This class is for testing key K.
+For HashNode() method,
+Random 10000 elements will be tested.

 <h3 align ="left"> 🚀 BST (Binary Search Tree): </h3> This class represents the hash table data structure
 <h3 align ="left"> 🚀 Student: </h3>  This class represents the hash table data structure
 <h3 align ="left"> 🚀 TreeNode: </h3>  This class represents the hash table data structure